Timothy Joseph McGhee: Murders of Marty Gregory Roybal and David Lamont Martin

 On September 14, 2000, John Marshall High School student Marty Gregory Roybal (17) was fatally shot while spray painting in Toonerville territory near the Red Car River Park in Atwater Village.
-Contrary to popular belief, Roybal was not "sketching a painting."
 A family member and responding officers mentioned that Roybal enjoyed "tagging" or spray painting.
-This rather important piece of information may have been used to influence McGhee's sentence further.
-David Lamont Martin (33), who was homeless and likely a witness to the shooting, was shot and killed at the scene.
+David Lamont Martin (33), who was homeless and likely a witness to the shooting, was also shot and killed at the scene.

 Twenty-seven-year-old McGhee was suspected in both shootings.

 Murder of Manuel Apodaca

 McGhee had been incarcerated for yet another parole violation involving narcotics, this time at the California Institution for Men in Chino, California, but was released in May 2001.
 Beginning in June, he was suspected of shooting nine individuals in five months leaving six dead and three wounded.

 The homicidal spree began on June 11, 2001, when McGhee was allegedly traveling through the affluent Los Feliz area that borders Atwater Village and features the popular Griffith Observatory.
 Manuel Apodaca Jr. (21) lived 35 miles east in Pomona and was passing through with his pregnant girlfriend, Nina Guerrero.
 McGhee allegedly opened fire on their vehicle on Los Feliz Boulevard near Interstate 5 known in that area as the Golden State Freeway.
 Apodaca, allegedly a member of The Rascals (gang), was killed, and Guerrero suffered severe brain damage, but their unborn baby was delivered successfully.